A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Main Results

-where $G_{1},\ldots,G_{6}$ are absolute constants. \end{assumption} Assumption~\ref{assmption0} is by no means a strong assumption. $h(\btheta, \xb) = \tilde{h}(\btheta^{\top}\xb)$ is of the standard form in practical neural networks, and similar smoothness assumptions on $\tilde h(\cdot)$ are standard in the mean field literature \citep{mei2018mean, mei2019mean,fang2019over,fang2019convexformulation}.
-It is satisfied by most of the smooth activation functions including the sigmoid and hyper-tangent functions.
+where $G_{1},\ldots,G_{5}$ are absolute constants, and we set $G = \max\{G_{1},\ldots,G_{5}\}$ to simplify the bound. \end{assumption} $h(\btheta, \xb) = \tilde{h}(\btheta^{\top}\xb)$ is of the standard form in practical neural networks, and similar smoothness assumptions on $\tilde h(\cdot)$ are standard in the mean field literature \citep{mei2018mean, mei2019mean}.
+Assumption~\ref{assmption0} is satisfied by many smooth activation functions including the sigmoid and hyper-tangent functions.